 This type of bicycle is throttle assisted.
 You can easily control the speed of the e-bike with the synchronized motor and throttle control system.
 Besides, the speed is limited to 20mph, and your motor stops assisting when the speed reaches 20mph.

-E-bikes of this class have assisting motor, which only works when the rider is pedaling.
-It stops assisting with the pedal when the speed reaches more the 28mph.
+E-bikes of this class have an assisting motor, which only works when the rider is pedaling.
+It stops assisting with the pedal when the speed reaches more than 28mph.
 You need 15 years or more to ride class-3 e-bikes conveniently.

 Are Electric Bikes Street Legal In Texas?